ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Authorization failure
 ```

-A request which gets a successful response from introspection endpoint with a correct "scope" attribute will result in a successful invocation.
+A request, which gets a successful response from the introspection endpoint with a correct "scope" attribute will result in a successful invocation.

 ```
 curl -k -v https://localhost:9091/hello -H 'Authorization: Bearer <token>'